How to Become a Proofreader from Home

-I’m glad you asked that because many people think proofreading and copy editing are the same thing.
+I’m glad you asked that because many people think proofreading and editing are the same thing.
 Well, they’re not!
 You could think of proofreading and copy editing as cousins — related, but different.

 A proofreader should be the final pair of eyes on a project rather than the first or even second pair.
-By the time a proofreader gets the project, all the content should have been rewritten, reworded, and rearranged where necessary by the copy editor, and it should be ready to go.
+By the time a proofreader gets the project, all the content should have been rewritten, reworded, and rearranged where necessary by the copy editor, and it should be almost ready to go.
 A proofreader double-checks to make sure no embarrassing grammatical and spelling errors slip through.

 It’s always a good idea to have a copy editor go over a document first and then have a proofreader make sure all the editing went well.
 A copy editor can’t focus on copy editing AND proofreading simultaneously.
 That’s why having both a copy editor and a proofreader is so important… and why it’s crucial those two roles are kept separate.

 Related: 30+ of the Most Profitable Small Businesses to Start